jessielaf/crit/README.md

 As mentioned above the config of crit is loaded from a python file.
 But that is not the only config that crit handles.

 Crit supplies a config module that has one especially interesting attribute.
 This is the **registry** attribute.
 This attribute is a dict that contains variables that can be used for conditionals in your executor!
+Each host has it's own registry.
+So you could access the localhost registry like this `config.registry(repr(Localhost())['registry_key']`

 You can import the config via `from crit.config import config`